Security Status

 The Department of Foreign Affairs is closely monitoring the situation in Khartoum and other parts of Sudan where there is ongoing military conflict.

 The situation is very volatile and may deteriorate further at any time.
-Citizens should monitor this travel advice and reliable media sources for the latest information.
+Citizens should monitor this Travel Advice and reliable media sources for the latest information.

 In general, citizens in areas affected by conflict should shelter in place, remain indoors and observe local restrictions.
 If they judge it is safe to do, citizens may decide to seek to depart Sudan at their own risk.
 Travel routes and onward destination entry requirements should be assessed carefully before deciding to travel.

-Khartoum International Airport is currently closed.
-Evacuation flights from Wadi Saeedna Airbase north of Khartoum have now ceased.
-Evacuation options from Port Sudan are limited.
-The Kingdom of Saudi Arabia announced the cessation of its humanitarian evacuation options on 12 May.
-Commercial options may still be available; including by air and on commercial ferries with Aziz Express.
+Limited commercial options for departure from Sudan are available, including by air and on commercial ferries.
 Citizens seeking to depart using commercial options do so at their own risk.
 There are serious concerns about the safety and reliability of local airlines in Sudan with many banned from operating in European airspace.

 Citizens seeking to depart Sudan for neighbouring countries by other means should take careful advice before doing so as border crossings may be closed, or may involve long transit and processing times, with very little infrastructure at these border crossings.
 The onward destination's entry requirements should be checked prior to travelling.